 Rashina’s research has been published in premier journals, including:

 - IEEE Software

 And in the proceedings of the top conferences, including:

-- IEEE/ACM International Conference on Software Engineering (ICSE)
+- IEEE International Conference on Software Engineering (ICSE)

 - Object-Oriented Programming Systems Languages and Applications conference (OOPSLA)

 - International Conference on Agile Software Development (XP2009, 2010, 2011, 2013),

 - Patterns Languages of Programs (PLoP, EuroPLoP) conferences